Updated November 2022

 What is "make-up" water for an EOR project?

-Make-up water is nonsaline or alternative water added to replace the water injected into an oil reservoir that does not return to surface.
-It may also replace recycled water because some produced water cannot be treated for further reuse and must be disposed of as wastewater.
+Make-up water comprises high-quality nonsaline, alternative nonsaline, and other alternative water added to replace the water injected into an oil reservoir that does not return to the surface.
+It may also replace recycled water because some produced water cannot be treated for further reuse and must be disposed of as wastewater

 How do we measure performance?

-The primary metric used for comparing nonsaline water use performance is water use intensity.
-The intensity is calculated as the volume of nonsaline water used (in barrels) divided by the barrels of oil equivalent (BOE) produced in a calendar year.
-Nonsaline water intensity varies based on the type of fluid being injected, scheme age, and reservoir geology and characteristics.
+The primary metric for comparing nonsaline water use performance is water use intensity (calculated as the volume of nonsaline water used in barrels divided by the barrels of oil equivalent (BOE) produced in a calendar year).
+Nonsaline water use intensity varies based on the fluid type injected, the scheme age, and the reservoir’s geology and characteristics.

 How does the project life cycle affect water use intensity?